Surgery Scheduling in Flexible Operating Rooms by using a Convex Surrogate Model of Second-Stage Costs: Comparative Framework: Alternative Approaches

 \paragraph{Integrated SAA approach.} Another natural idea is to formulate the \APP as a two-stage stochastic program, which we reformulate into a deterministic equivalent using the SAA approach.
-In what follows, we give a large MIP for the case of a single specialty $s\in S$ only, but it could easily be extended to handle emergencies, by introducing variables $z_{e,b}^{\omega_k}$ for the insertion of surgery $e$ at the end of block $b$ in scenario $\omega_k$.
+In what follows, we ignore the emergencies so that the problem decomposes into independent subproblems for each specialty; this is possible because the only coupling between blocks of different specialties is through emergency cases.
+Hence, we only present a large MIP for the case of a single specialty $s\in S$ only.
+We note that it could easily be extended to handle emergencies by introducing variables $z_{e,b}^{\omega_k}$ for the insertion of surgery $e$ at the end of block $b$ in scenario $\omega_k$.
 Nevertheless, we will see that the proposed MIP is already very hard to solve, so we restrict ourselves to the formulation without emergency cases and for a single specialty.